EVUS: U.S. Electronic Visa Update System

 When you fill in the EVUS enrollment, there is a section that will ask you to provide information about a different nationality or citizenship.
 You should fill in the information according to your personal and unique situation.
 Answers to all questions should always be truthful.

 However, in the section Travel Document Details, the country of passport should be China.
-If you hold a different passport other requirements to travel to the United States might apply, for example the ESTA is available for nationals of 41 countries.
+If you hold a different passport other requirements to travel to the United States might apply.

 An EVUS enrollment is fairly simple.